 If you do not rank colleges in the Match, you may apply directly to Columbia under the Early Decision plan and must submit an Early Decision application by November 1.

-If you are not selected as a Finalist, you may also submit the Common Application or Coalition Application for either Early Decision or Regular Decision.
+If you are not selected as a Finalist, you may submit the Common Application or Coalition Application for either Early Decision or Regular Decision.
 To learn more about applying Early Decision to Columbia, please visit Columbia's website.

 The Match is designed for students who are seriously interested in several QuestBridge college partners and/or who feel that they will benefit from the additional information contained in the QuestBridge application.
 If you are a QuestBridge Finalist and Columbia is the only school you are enthusiastic about, you have two options.
 Your first option would be to not rank schools in the Match and apply to Columbia directly under the Early Decision plan.
 The second option would be to participate in the Match and rank only one school, knowing that your chances of being matched are much higher if you rank several QuestBridge college partners.
 Please remember that Columbia's financial aid packages are need-based and are not affected by which application plan you pursue - Early Decision, Regular Decision, or Match.
 To learn more about applying Early Decision to Columbia, please visit Columbia's website.